 I don’t think it’s worth waiting for further research; you can use taurine right away - as a fat burner.

-Personally - by composing some "degreasing mix" - I would first put it together with a good thermogenic (e.g. Thermo Stim).
+Personally - by composing some "degreasing mix" - I would first put it together with a good thermogenic (e.g. Rocket Fuel Blue Edition)

-If "hissed cash" - I would add - omega 3, CLA, leucine, carnitine and lecithin.
+If I would have too much money - I would add - omega 3, CLA, leucine, carnitine and lecithin.
 All of the listed substances show synergism with each other - they reinforce each other's effects.
 The synergism between taurine and all the ingredients of thermogenics - caffeine, for example - looks promising.
 Since taurine mixes with caffeine form the basis of the energizer composition, we can think of these drinks as psychostimulants but also as fat burners.
 And although - as I mentioned - the synergism between taurine and thermogenics is strikingly impressive, the explanation of its mechanisms requires quite a long lecture.
 That's why now - I will end this, and I will refer more broadly to this issue in one of the following articles...